 According to United Nations estimates, by the end of 2015 there were about 36.7 million people living with HIV / AIDS.
 Of these, 1.8 million - children under the age of 15 years.

-The research project, which began 15 years ago, the Arts studied how different strains of the HIV virus develops in the body.
+The research project, which began 15 years ago, the Arts studied how different strains of HIV developing in the body.
 He was looking for differences in the strains and how these differences may affect the treatment.
-"We have no single virus has infected 33 million people, we have 33 million people infected 33 million virus, - he said -.
-We need to look at the differences."
+"We have no single virus has infected 33 million people, we have 33 million people infected 33 million virus, - he said. - We need to look at the differences. "

 The screening of 300 women from Zimbabwe, Thailand and Uganda, HIV prevalence since the early 2000s, Arts and his team have studied the duration of the transition from HIV infection to AIDS.
 Scientists studied a subtype of virus, widespread in South Africa and India.